h0uter/meshnetworkx/README.md

 - The graph is stored in a zenoh storage, which is a key-value store.
 - The nodes and edges are stored as keys in the zenoh storage.
 - The graph is synced between devices using zenoh Storages.
+This protocol automagically orchestrates allignment between storages, even if the network becomes partitioned and then later reconnects.

 ## Example

+Assuming:

+- you have two devices, and you want to create a graph on one device and access it on the other device.
+- you have a zenoh storage running on both devices.
+- Both devices can find each other using zenoh discovery (local network or using a Zenoh Router).

+On device one:

 ```python
 import networkedx as znx